briancain/dotfiles/readme.md

 ## Old Dotfiles

 Originally forked from Dejital, however the only thing left from that is the handy Rakefile to link rcs to your homedir.
 Very very useful!

+### Works great on....

+Dotfile installation automation tested on operating systems such as....

+- Archlinux
+- Centos 5/6
+- Debian 6/7
+- Mac OSX 10.7/10.8
+- Ubuntu 13.04